Joakim Thåström: 1999–2005: Focus on solo career

-The Swedish audience longed for a new rock album so when Thåström in 1999 released the album Det är ni som e dom konstiga, det är jag som e normal (You're the Strange Ones, I am the One Who's Normal) it became a very big success.
-Once again with Swedish lyrics and less computerized music Thåström had gone back to his original rock'n'roll-roots.
+When Thåström in 1999 released the album Det är ni som e dom konstiga, det är jag som e normal (You're the Strange Ones, I am the One Who's Normal), it became successful.
+Featuring Swedish lyrics and less computerized music, Thåström returned to a rock and roll style.

-In 2002 Thåström released the album "Mannen som blev en gris" (The Man Who Became a Pig) which was a dark and 'filthy' album with a lot of dusty sounds.
+In 2002 Thåström released the album Mannen som blev en gris (The Man Who Became a Pig) which was a dark and 'filthy' album with a lot of dusty sounds.

-In late 2005 Thåström released the album "Skebokvarnsv.
-209" (Skebokvarn Street 209).
+In late 2005 Thåström released the album Skebokvarnsv.
+209 (Skebokvarn Street 209).
 The title refers to Thåström's childhood home address.
 The album is the most biographical album Thåström has ever released.
 It contains several songs with extremely personal lyrics and the music is mostly based on acoustic guitars.

 2007–present: Sällskapet and recent work

 In 2007, Thåström presented a new band called Sällskapet.
 The band had been kept a secret since 2003 and was revealed together with their self-titled debut album.
 Sällskapet is commonly seen upon as a one time thing and in 2008 Thåström announced that he's working on a new solo album and that he is going to share two shows with the Swedish band Kent, play at the Peace & Love-festival in Borlänge and also play at the Beatday-festival in Copenhagen in the beginning of August.

 On 13 March 2009 he released a new album called Kärlek är för dom (Love is for them [or those]).

 On 15 February 2012 his seventh album was released, Beväpna dig med vingar (Arm yourself with wings), and he went on tour in Sweden supporting this release.
 A large portion of the proceeds from the merchandise sold on this tour was donated to the cause of the homeless people in Sweden.
 In November that year, Thåström released his first live-DVD: "Som jordgubbarna smakade...".

 Thåström released Den Morronen (That Morning) 2015.

 In 2017, he released his ninth album Centralmassivet (The Massif Central).

-In 2021 he released his tenth album entitled "Dom som skiner" (Those who beam) to critical acclaim.
+In 2021 he released his tenth album entitled Dom som skiner (Those who beam).